Service Preservation from Matching Non-Matching Socks Under Stochastic Loss

 \subsubsection{Simulation environment and initialization}

 For the simulation, \(\tau\) is initialized to \(0\) upon purchase.
-When not using empirical distributions, we generate catalogue instances by sampling: (i) discrete appearance features \(\overrightarrow{u}\) from a finite product space \(\mathcal{U}\), (ii) prices \(p\) from a bounded integer range, (iii) wear limits \(\theta\) from a chosen positive integer distribution, and (iv) disappearance probabilities \(d\) from \([0,1]\).
-Embodied ecological cost \(e\) is modeled as a nonnegative scalar proxy.
-Unless stated otherwise, we set \(e(s) = \alpha\cdot p(s)\) for a fixed \(\alpha>0\), reflecting the common assumption that higher-priced socks correlate with a higher production footprint (e.g., due to material and manufacturing intensity).
-We also report results in units of ``socks purchased'' to avoid dependence on any particular footprint coefficient.
+When not using empirical distributions, we generate catalogue instances by sampling: (i) discrete appearance features \(\overrightarrow{u}\) from a finite product space \(\mathcal{U}\), (ii) prices \(p\) from a bounded integer range, (iii) wear limits \(\theta\) from a chosen positive integer distribution, and (iv) disappearance probabilities \(d\) from \([0,1]\). \review{Embodied ecological cost \(e\) is modeled as a nonnegative scalar proxy rather than as a full life-cycle assessment.
+Unless stated otherwise, we set \(e(s)=\alpha\cdot p(s)\) for a fixed \(\alpha>0\), using price as a neutral embodied-cost proxy in the absence of product-specific life-cycle assessment data.
+This proxy is used to study how pairing policies affect replacement pressure and stranded usable capacity; it does not estimate product-specific emissions, water use, textile composition, transport, washing and drying behavior, or disposal pathways.
+We also report results in units of \say{socks purchased} and stranded wear-capacity to avoid dependence on any particular footprint coefficient. }

+\review{Notably, the ecological term \(C_{\text{eco}}\) should be interpreted as an embodied-cost proxy rather than as a complete environmental footprint.
+In the simulator, \(e(s)\) is a scalar weight attached to purchasing or replacing a sock, and is used to quantify replacement pressure and unused wear-capacity under different pairing policies.
+The model therefore captures the mechanism by which tolerating mismatch can extend the use of already-owned socks, but it does not claim to measure realized emissions, water use, or landfill diversion.}

 Each simulation instance is parameterized by an agent tuple \(a=(b,\chi,\delta,\rho)\) (Section~\ref{sec:model}), a horizon \(T\), a laundry capacity \(\kappa\), and a policy \(\pi\) (defined below).
 The initial state is